 - To open your windows, turn the lock and pull down on the top sash or pull up on the bottom sash and it will slide open vertically.

 - To open the window horizontally for cleaning, turn the locking mechanism and maneuver the window toward you so it’s tilted inward.

-Double-Hung windows by Thompson Creek are completely secure.
+Double-Hung windows by Thompson Creek are completely safe and secure.
 Our windows use pocket sills, which help to prevent intruders from breaking the glass.
 Most window break-ins involve an intruder coming in through the bottom or middle of the window.
 Thanks to the placement of our pocket sills, which are at the top and bottom of the window with interlocking meeting rails in the middle, intruders are unable to break in via typical means.
-Additionally, these windows feature locks to keep the sashes in place, and each sash can be removed in the event of an emergency.
+Additionally, these windows feature locks to keep the sashes in place, and each sash can be removed in the event of an emergency

 In Maryland, Northern Virginia, and throughout the areas we serve, the typical weather is cold and temperate with high levels of precipitation.
 This mid-Atlantic climate calls for windows that withstand excessive rain and chilly temperatures, making double-hung windows the perfect choice.
 Thompson Creek’s windows exceed all recommended performance numbers and on top of that, they look great.
 The most notable benefits of these popular windows are outlined below.